 Wikipedia

-For a more detailed discussion on the definition of data science, see Cassie Kozyrkov’s What On Earth Is Data Science?.
+For more discussions on the definition of data science, see Cassie Kozyrkov’s What On Earth Is Data Science?.
 Also, see SC Tech Insights’ Data Analytics vs Data Science – Know the Most Important Differences for more details on the differences between data science and other data disciplines.
+Lastly, see the graphic below, for an entertaining decision tree on what Data Science and what it is not.

-To Better Understand Data Science Definition Know Its Short, Explosive History.
+2. To Better Understand Data Science Definition, Know Its Short, Explosive History.

 Data science has come a long way since its humble beginnings in the 1960s.
 In particular as computers began to rapidly generate and store data, a whole new field of science emerged from the academic discipline of statistics.
 Next, fast forward to the 21st century and data science is now an integral part of the scientific world.
 To list, see timeline below.